ChrisOP-Alphack/ChrisOP-Alphack/README.md

 - Based in Tampa Florida

 - 📫 How to reach me (Below)
-- Twitter/Insta: ChrisOP.eth | Discord: ChrisOP.ETH#5653
+- Twitter/Insta: 0xChrisOP | Discord: ChrisOP